 - What else do you want to see and do?

 - How old are your kids?

 - Do you want to travel around and see things or just go to one place?

 3) Travel Agents know the destinations.

-I have been there (or I know someone who has been there) so I can answer questions like
+I have been there (or I know someone who has been there) so when you want to start planning travel, I can answer questions like:

 - What’s the best way to get from the airport to my hotel?